 Neaum Crag is a secluded estate of individually privately owned properties at the Heart of the English Lake District and is set in 18 acres of south facing wooded hillside.
 Located a short walk from Skelwith Bridge in an area of complete seclusion at the foot of the Langdale Valley, where walking is literally at its very best.
-Yet only a few minutes drive from the restaurants, cafes and Inns of Ambleside.
+Yet only 5 minutes drive from the restaurants, cafes and Inns of Ambleside.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Nearest travel links||Nearest airport: Manchester 120 km, Nearest railway: Windermere 10 km|